- Be a Canadian citizen, a permanent resident of Canada

 - You must use NSERC Online Services to complete your part of the form (Part I).
 When you register, you will be given a reference number that you pass on to your supervising professor.
 Your supervisor will use that number to access and complete their part of the form (Part II).

-- The academic history report that you can generate directly from ACORN is an acceptable form of a transcript and can be uploaded to the NSERC Online system and included in your application package.
+- The most recent academic history report from ACORN is an acceptable form of a transcript and can be uploaded to the NSERC Online system and included in your application package.

-- Please note: if you are applying for an NSERC USRA, you will be automatically considered for the UTEA.
+- If you are applying for an NSERC USRA, you will be automatically considered for the UTEA.

 - Please review the following detailed documents prepared by U of T Research Services: